Codes Dictionary

 cwbol (+) bonds and loans

-cwequ (+) equities, fund shares and offshore wealth
+cwequ (+) equities, fund shares, and offshore wealth

 cweqi (+) equities